NedasJan/Marketplace-Web-Application/README.md

 # Marketplace-Web-Application
-A web application that lets users list and view items for sale.
+Web application that lets users list and view items for sale.

 * This is a final project of the CS50x Course.